 This month I was inspired by a Marimekko swimsuit I scored at Target last year.
 To read more about Marimekko, the Finnish design company, visit our July 2017 inspiration post.
 If you’re new to our challenge, that’s a great place to start.
 Essentially, I choose an inspiration image and beads each month and share it on the first Wednesday.
 You and others play along by creating a piece of jewelry using the same beads and colors as me.
 Then we share our creations on the final Wednesday of the month on the blog, hopping from one blog to another using the LinkUp at the end of this post.

-Here are the Bead Gallery® beads I chose from my local Michaels Store to complete the challenge.
+Here are the Bead Gallery® beads I chose from the Halcraft Collection to complete the challenge.
 They’re bright and filled with a juicy vibrance and energy that is just like summer.
 I hope you enjoyed them, too!
 I chose a variety of shapes, materials, and sizes to give everyone a lot of opportunity to play with color.

 This month’s Bead Gallery beads: